Erikande/resumex/README.md

 # Resume CLI V2

 This project provides a clean, Markdown-first pipeline for managing and rendering resumes using the [JSON Resume Schema](https://jsonresume.org/schema/).
-It uses Jinja2 templates for layout and Pandoc for PDF generation.
+It uses Jinja2 templates for layout, Pandoc for PDF and HTML generation, and a Makefile for streamlined builds.

 ---